SOUTH BAY BROMELIAD ASSOCIATES (SBBA)

 Membership

-Annual dues are $10 per year per individual or family, for which will receive a monthly newsletter and may participate in all club parties and special events.
+Annual dues are $10 per year per household (individual or family), for which will receive a monthly newsletter and may participate in all club parties and special events.
 A member privilege is selling plants at our club auctions and plant sales.
 You are invited to join the SBBA to enjoy the friendship and knowledge shared by our members.

 For more information, contact Ted Johnson: (310) 541-4185.

 Our club is an affiliate of the Bromeliad Society International.
 BSI graciously allows us to present SBBA-specific info on these pages.
-Here are the many benefits of BSI membership, available to club members: http://www.bsi.org/bsi_info/BSIBenefits.pdf
+Here are the many benefits of BSI membership: http://www.bsi.org/bsi_info/BSIBenefits.pdf

 Upcoming SBBA events